DevD1092/Face-expression-detection-and-recognition/README.md

 # Face detection
-This is small project to detect human face in images.
+This is a small project to detect human face in images.

 The subsequent steps involved for the same are as follows: